 - Rabat Museum of History and Civilizations

-Your adventure into antiquity starts in Fez, the soul of Morocco.
-Above the valley, looking down into the Medina, this old city of 200,000 looks dead and lifeless, only springing to life when you enter like spirits arizing from the ether.
-Hundreds of thousands of people pulsing through the narrow streets with not a vehicle in sight.
+Your adventure into antiquity begins on your arrival in Fez.
+They say that Marrakech is the beating heart of Morocco, always alive and moving, but Fez is the soul of Morocco.
+Above the valley, looking down into the Medina, this old city of 200,000 looks dead and lifeless, only springing to life when you enter like spirits arising from the ether.
+Hundreds of thousands of people pulsing through the narrow streets with no vehicles in sight.

-After arriving at the Fez Airport, you’ll check into the Riad el Yacout upon your arrival to Fez.
+After a long day of traveling, you’ll check into the Riad el Yacout upon arriving in Fez.
 The moment you walk in the door, the luxury embraces you like an old friend.
 You’ll have dinner and the rest of the evening on your own.

-Before sunrise, the call of over a hundred muezzin in Fez fills the morning stillness as your day starts with breakfast in the courtyard of the Riad El Yacout before being met by your guide.
-For the next 5 hours, you’ll be taken on a walking tour of the Fez Medina.
+Before sunrise, the call of over a hundred muezzin in Fez fills the morning stillness.
+Your day starts with breakfast in the courtyard of the Riad El Yacout before being met by your guide.
+Then, for the next 5 hours, you’ll be taken on a walking tour of the Fez Medina.

 One of the largest labyrinth cities in the world, the Fez Medina is a riddle waiting to be solved.
 Its narrow streets and alleys twisting and turning through thousands of years of history.

 Fez is THE place for shopping for traditional crafts.
 Around every corner, another market appears.
-The cacophony of the metalworkers as they hand hammer and carve brass and bronze.
-The rhythmic ticking of the weavers, the sweet smell of cedar from the woodworkers.
-And of course, the overpowering aroma of the tannery as they produce the finest Moroccan leather.
+The cacophony of the metalworkers echoes off the narrow streets as they hand hammer and carve brass and bronze.
+The rhythmic ticking of the weavers working their looms adds to the sound, and the sweet smell of cedar from the woodworkers fills the air.
+And, of course, the overpowering aroma of the tannery as they produce the finest Moroccan leather.

-Almost as a respite from the overload on the senses, your guide will take you to the historical and cultural sites of Fez.
-Sites of history, culture, and faith lay waiting for your visit.
+Almost as a respite from the overload of the senses, your guide will take you to Fez’s historical and cultural sites.
+These bastions of history and faith are islands of reflection in the turbulent sea of daily life in the Fez medina.

 After breakfast, you’ll join your driver for a 1.5-hour drive west, arriving at the Roman ruins of Volubilis.

 Originally founded in the 3rd century BC, Volubilis became a vital outpost of the Roman Empire.
 As the centuries passed and the world changed, Volubilis became the ruins you see today.
-As you walk the streets and enter the shops and homes, you can still almost hear their voices in the wind.
+When you walk the streets and enter the ruins of shops and homes, you can still almost hear their voices in the wind.
 Explore on your own, or upgrade to a guided tour.

 After the tours, you’ll be brought back to Fez, and the rest of the day is yours.

-Have breakfast and checkout of the Riad for your next day of adventure.
-From Tangier, you’ll travel west for 30 minutes to Cap Spartal National Park.
+Have breakfast and check out of the Riad for your next day of adventure.

-Your journey then turns south for 1 hour before stopping along the way at the Roman ruins of Linxus (the mythological garden of the Hesperides) for a self-guided tour of the city and remains of its coliseum.
+Your driver meets you, and your journey turns south for 1 hour before stopping at the Roman ruins of Linxus (the mythological garden of the Hesperides) for a self-guided tour of the city and the remains of its coliseum.
 If you enjoy seafood, we’d recommend a stop or lunch at the village of Larache nearby.

-Your driver will then take you west for 2 hours to Rabat, the bustling, modern capital of Morocco, where you’ll see the ruins of the Hassan Tower and the magnificent Royal Tombs.
-Guarded by smartly dressed honor guards, the ornate tombs are the resting place of the current ruling dynasty.
+Your driver will then take you southwest for 2 hours to Rabat, the bustling, modern capital of Morocco, where you’ll see the ruins of the Hassan Tower and the magnificent Royal Tombs.
+Guarded by smartly dressed honor guards, the ornate tombs are the resting place of the currently ruling dynasty.

-A short drive away, nestled high on the bluff overlooking the Sale River is the pirate fortress Kasbah of the Udayas.
-Once the fortress of the Barbary Coast pirates, it’s now mostly an artist settlement.
+A short drive away, nestled high on the bluff overlooking the Sale River, is the pirate fortress Kasbah of the Udayas.
+Once the fortress of the Barbary Coast pirates, it’s now primarily an artist settlement.
 As you stroll, keep an eye out for the entrance into the gardens in the center of the Kasbah.

 Now known as Chella, the Roman city of Sala Colonia (built near the Phoenician settlement on Shalat) was a substantial port city connected by roads to other Roman settlements throughout Morocco.
-The city became a center of Christianity from the 2nd century remained linked to the Roman Empire, with a Roman military unit that remained there until the end of the 5th century.
+The city became a center of Christianity in the 2nd century.
+It remained linked to the Roman Empire, with a Roman military unit remaining there until the end of the 5th century.
 Now located on the edge of the diplomatic quarter of Rabat, the ruins include a decumanus maximus, a forum, and a triumphal arch.

 - All transfers